-Example—SSI reduced by one-third: On January 10, 2013, Mary Johnson moved in with her son and her grandchildren and received both food and shelter from within the household.
+EXAMPLE—SSI reduced by one-third: On January 1, 2023, Mary Johnson moved in with her son and her grandchildren and received both food and shelter from within the household.
 She did not help pay for the household expenses.
-Because she received food and shelter from her son, we would reduce her monthly SSI benefits by one-third.
-If she does not have any other countable income, her SSI payment would be reduced to $473.34.
+Because she received food and shelter from her son, we would reduce her monthly SSI payments by one-third.
+If she does not have any other countable income, her SSI payment would be reduced to $609.34.

 The one-third reduction does not apply if you live in another person’s household but you pay your share of the expenses for food and shelter.

-Example—One-Third Reduction No Longer Applies: Ms. Johnson notifies Social Security that she started paying her son for her share of the household expense for food and shelter as of February 1, 2013.
-There are 5 persons in this household: Ms. Johnson, her son, his wife, and 2 children.
+EXAMPLE—One-Third Reduction No Longer Applies: Ms. Johnson notifies Social Security that she started paying her son for her share of the household expense for food and shelter as of February 1, 2023.
+There are five persons in this household: Ms. Johnson, her son, his wife, and two children.
 The household expenses for food, rent, and utilities are $1,500 per month.
 Ms. Johnson pays her son $300 per month, which is her pro rata share.
-Based on Ms. Johnson paying her pro rata share and not having any other countable income, we would stop reducing her SSI benefits by one-third and begin paying her the full SSI amount of $710 per month.
+Based on Ms. Johnson paying her pro rata share and not having any other countable income, we would stop reducing her SSI payments by one-third and begin paying her the full SSI amount of $914 per month.

 The one-third reduction also does not apply if you live in your own home or apartment and you pay for your own food and shelter expenses.

-Example—One-Third Reduction Does Not Apply: Ms. Johnson contacts Social Security to report that she had moved into her own apartment on March 23, 2013.
+EXAMPLE—One-Third Reduction Does Not Apply: Ms. Johnson contacts Social Security to report that she had moved into her own apartment on March 10, 2023.
 Based on Ms. Johnson living in her own household and paying for her own food and shelter costs, the one-third reduction does not apply to her.
-If she does not have any other countable income, Ms. Johnson is due the full monthly SSI benefit amount of $710.
+If she does not have any other countable income, Ms. Johnson is due the full monthly SSI payment amount of $914.

 You must report changes to your living arrangements within 10 days after a change occurs.
 Some of the changes that can affect your SSI payment include: